MicrobialDarkMatter/GraphMB/README.md

 ## Dependencies

-GraphEmb was developed with python 3.7, pytorch and DGL.
-It depends on VAMB to generate initial embeddings and clustering, and CheckM to guide the training process.
+GraphEmb was developed with Python 3.7, Pytorch and DGL.
+It depends on VAMB to generate initial embeddings and  clustering, and CheckM to guide the training process and evaluate the output.
+VAMB, Pytorch and DGL are installed automatically.

 ## Installation